rapidesign/bufferBomb/README.md

    <b>WRITE DOWN the address for ```Smoke()``` as you will be using it later</b>

-<h3>2. calculate the length of the string size to cause an overflow</h3>
+2. calculate the length of the string size to cause an overflow
    ```
    unix> gdb bufbomb
    (gdb) break getbuf